FortuneN/FineCodeCoverage/README.md

 CoverletConsoleCustomPath		Specify path to coverlet console exe if you need functionality that the FCC version does not provide.
 CoverletConsoleGlobal			Specify true to use your own dotnet tools global install of coverlet console.

+FCCSolutionOutputDirectoryName  To have fcc output visible in a sub folder of your solution provide this name

 The "CoverletConsole" settings have precedence Local / CustomPath / Global.

 Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.